An Incentive-Compatible Semi-Parallel Proof-of-Work Protocol: MDP Models for the Proposed Protocol

 \subsection{Simulations}

-To evaluate the performance of the reward split MDP and compare it with the Nakamoto consensus MDP of \cite{optimal-selfish}, we run the MDP models for $\gamma=0,0.2,0.4,0.5,0.6,0.8$ and $\alpha$ values ranges from $0.02$ to $0.48$ with $0.02$ spacing between them with $10^{-5}$ precision.
-It is clear that, reward splitting helps adversary when $\gamma$ is low as matching always gives a half reward when $(a,h,fork)=(1,1,relevant)$, whereas the adversarial relative reward in Nakamoto consensus increases with increasing $\gamma$ since matching succeeds more often.
+To evaluate the performance of the reward split MDP and compare it with the Nakamoto consensus MDP of \cite{optimal-selfish}, we run the MDP models for $\gamma=0,0.2,0.4,0.5,0.6,0.8$ and $\alpha$ values range from $0.02$ to $0.48$ with $0.02$ spacing between them with $10^{-5}$ precision.
+From \figref{fig::simulations_mdps}, it is clear that, reward splitting helps adversary when $\gamma$ is low as matching always gives a half reward when $(a,h,fork)=(1,1,relevant)$, whereas the adversarial relative reward in Nakamoto consensus increases with increasing $\gamma$ since matching succeeds more often.
 Thus, even when $\gamma=0.8$, the profitability threshold in our protocol stays around $\alpha\approx0.28$.